On the Edge of Despair, Reaching for Hope

 Image by auntmasako from Pixabay.

-The fashion and clothing industries both contribute to climate change, environmental pollution, and human exploitation.
+The fashion and clothing industries contribute to climate change, environmental pollution, and human exploitation.
 Across the world, perpetuated by wealth, and rampant consumerism based on false urgency to keep up with ‘trends,’ the massive overproduction of clothing is killing us and our environment.

 Companies have men, women, and even children, working in dangerous conditions with low or no labor standards.
 They are kept impoverished by low wages.
 Companies use toxic chemicals in clothing production, and those chemicals end up in the final products.
 The clothing industry uses unfathomable amounts of water in production, in a world where there isn’t enough water for everyone.
 Later, that water is discharged, often into the environment, polluting water and soil.
 Mass amounts of energy are used to produce both natural and synthetic fabrics.
 Transporting clothing from developing countries to the west uses astronomical amounts of fossil fuels.
 Worse, there is so much clothing in the world now that we can’t find uses for all of it.

-All this so that we can buy $5 t-shirts that we don’t need.
+All this so that we can buy $5 T-shirts that we don’t need.
 It’s called fast fashion, and it’s detrimental on many levels.

 Interior of an Old Navy, a clothing store.